Drug Charges Defense Lawyer

 • Manufacturing and Cultivation – Producing illegal drugs can result in some of the harshest penalties available under Texas law, especially if truly large quantities were involved.
 These range from marijuana cultivation, fake prescription pills to meth labs and the production of any other illegal substance.

-• Selling – This charge can also be applied if you are accused of possessing a large enough quantity that the police believe it couldn’t all be for personal use.
+• Trafficking or Distribution– This charge can also be applied if you are accused of possessing a large enough quantity that the police believe it couldn’t all be for personal use.

 • Possession of Drug Paraphernalia – Possessing items such as bongs and pipes is also illegal, even if they haven’t been used.
 The arresting officers merely have to believe that the intent to use or sell was there.